ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/sorting.md

 # Customization

-Under the hood, sorting is based ontop of normal Hot Chocolate input types.
+Under the hood, sorting is based on top of normal Hot Chocolate input types.
 You can easily customize them with a very familiar fluent interface.
 The sorting input types follow the same `descriptor` scheme as you are used to from the normal input types.
 Just extend the base class `SortInputType<T>` and override the descriptor method.

 `ISortInputTypeDescriptor<T>` supports most of the methods of `IInputTypeDescriptor<T>`.
 By default, operations are generated for all fields of the type.
 Members that are collections are skipped because you cannot order based on lists.
-If you do want to specify the sorting types by yourself you can change this behavior with `BindFields`, `BindFieldsExplicitly` or `BindFieldsImplicitly`.
+If you do want to specify the sorting types by yourself, you can change this behavior with `BindFields`, `BindFieldsExplicitly`, or `BindFieldsImplicitly`.
 When fields are bound implicitly, meaning sorting is added for all valid properties, you may want to hide a few fields.
 You can do this with `Ignore(x => Bar)`.
 It is also possible to customize the GraphQL field of the operation further.
-You can change the name, add a description or directive.
+You can change the name or add a description or directive.

 ```csharp
 public class UserSortType : SortInputType<User>